-While there is reference in the SDEIS to the new comprehensive plan adopted by the comprehensive plan, which is no longer controlling.
+While there is reference in the SDEIS to the new comprehensive plan adopted by the Town Board in May 2022, most of the references in the SDEIS are to the Town's former comprehensive plan, which is no longer controlling.
 The Town engaged in a thorough and lengthy multi-year process to adopt this comprehensive plan and the SDEIS should address it in greater detail and substance.
 This is especially important given that any zone change considered by this Board would have to be consistent with the current comprehensive plan.
 Many of the comments raised herein are based upon objectives and goals in the current comprehensive plan.